 Let’s look at Comfort Champion as an example.
 Comfort Champion has developed the most comfortable mattress in the history of mattresses.
 However, their customer support team is downright tenacious and an unsatisfied customer unloads on social media following a negative experience with Comfort Champion’s customer support team.

-This issue is by no means rooted in social media, nor is the social media team at fault in any way, shape, or form.
+This issue is not rooted in social media, nor is the social team at fault in any way.
 Rather, the issue stems from a customer service miscue and it simply rose to the surface via social media.

-In this case, specifically, the social media team is now tasked with cleaning up the mess created by the customer support team.
+In this case, the social media team is tasked with cleaning up the mess created by customer support.

-It may seem counter-intuitive, but the best course of action you can pursue is to take the high road and avoid becoming part of the negative noise at all costs.
+It may seem counter-intuitive, but the best course of action you can pursue is to take the high road.
+Avoid becoming part of the negative noise at all costs.
 If you do fall into the trap set by your competitor, you are opening your brand up to further negative attention and potential legal repercussions.